megacamelus/camel-upstream-info/camel-documentation/camel-properties.md

 For example:

-    location=file:{{sys:karaf.home}}/etc/foo.properties
+    location=file:{{sys:app.home}}/etc/foo.properties

-In the location above we defined a location using the file scheme using the JVM system property with key `karaf.home`.
+In the location above we defined a location using the file scheme using the JVM system property with key `app.home`.

-To use an OS environment variable instead you would have to prefix with `env:`.
-You can also prefix with `env.`, however this style is not recommended because all the other functions use colon.
+To use an OS environment variable, instead you would have to prefix with `env:`.
+You can also prefix with `env.`, however, this style is not recommended because all the other functions use colon.

     location=file:{{env:APP_HOME}}/etc/foo.properties